-The Palm Springs Planning Commission will soon review a proposed major development project for a 739,360-square-foot warehouse facility on a 38-acre site at the corner of North Indian Canyon Drive and 19th Avenue.
+The Palm Springs Planning Commission, at its December 4 meeting, will review a proposed major development project for a 739,360-square-foot warehouse facility on a 38-acre site at the corner of North Indian Canyon Drive and 19th Avenue.
 PS Canyon Development, LLC, the project’s owner, seeks approval for what they call a “fulfillment center,” designed for 24/7 operations, with capacity for 700 employees and extensive parking for both passenger vehicles and trucks.
-The project requires certification of a Final Environmental Impact Report (FEIR) due to significant environmental concerns, including greenhouse gas emissions and transportation impacts.
+The project requires a Final Environmental Impact Report (FEIR) certification due to significant environmental concerns, including greenhouse gas emissions and transportation impacts.

 Project Details and Zoning Compliance

-Approved by the City Council in 2022, the current zoning ordinance permits large warehouse and logistics centers in the area north of Interstate 10, without requiring additional conditional use permits.
-The proposed development has been deemed a by-right use, aligning with the city’s updated land-use plan, which encourages industrial and business park development.
+The current zoning ordinance, approved by the City Council in 2022, permits large warehouses and logistics centers in the area north of Interstate 10 without requiring additional conditional use permits.
+The proposed development has been deemed a by-right use, aligning with the city’s updated land-use plan, encouraging industrial and business park development.

 Environmental Review and Public Feedback